 - lemon to serve

-- Marinate the chicken for about 2-3 hours in the tandoori marinate.
+- Marinate the chicken for about 2-3 hours in the tandoori marinade.
 Add the lemon juice right before grilling.

 - Soak 4 skewers in water for 30 minutes.